5 Simple Stress Solutions

-- Find a way to reduce the stress (or eliminate it entirely).
-If that’s not immediately possible, at least find a way to manage it so it doesn’t continue to build.
+- Find a way to reduce the stress; if that’s not immediately possible, at least find a way to manage it so it doesn’t continue to build.

 5. Find the positives.

-There’s a silver lining to every stressful situation or circumstance, whether it’s stress about your job or career, your relationship, your family life, your lack of free time, your finances or anything else.
+There’s a silver lining to every stressful situation or circumstance, whether it’s stress about the current situation, your job or career, your relationship, your family life, your finances or anything else.
 It might be difficult to see at first, but it’s definitely there.
 Think of stress as an opportunity to explore creative solutions that will not only ease your stress, but also reduce the chance it will return.